rjamestaylor/rjamestaylor.github.io/_posts/2025-02-18-building-personal-vpn-service.md

 ![System Architecture Diagram](/assets/images/vpn-architecture.png)

-The complete source code and documentation for this project are available on GitHub at [github.com/TerrorTunnels](https://github.com/TerrorTunnels).
+The complete source code, GenAI chat transcripts, and documentation for this project are available on GitHub at [github.com/TerrorTunnels](https://github.com/TerrorTunnels).